apache/hbase-connectors/kafka/README.md

 ## Usage

-1. Make sure the hbase command is in your path.
+1. Make sure the `hbase` command is in your path.
 The proxy runs `hbase classpath` to find hbase libraries.
 2. Create any topics in your kafka broker that you wish to use.
-3. set up _kafka-route-rules.xml_.
+3. Set up _kafka-route-rules.xml_.
 This file controls how the mutations are routed.
 There are two kinds of rules: _route_ and _drop_.
  * _drop_: any mutation that matches this rule will be dropped.
  * _route_: any mutation that matches this rule will be routed to the configured topic.